Yate West Gate Centre and Minor Injuries Unit

-All patients are seen by an Emergency Nurse Practitioner (ENP) or an Emergency Care Practitioner (ECP) who have wide experience of dealing with minor injuries and treating children.
+Patients are seen by an Emergency Nurse Practitioner (ENP) or an Emergency Care Practitioner (ECP) who have experience of dealing with minor injuries and treating children.

-Minor Injuries Units do not treat minor illnesses such as a sore throat or temperature and people should contact their GP for treatment.
+Minor Injuries Units do not treat minor illnesses such as a sore throat or temperature and you should contact your GP for treatment.

 West Walk Surgery is the GP surgery based in the Yate West Gate Centre.

 Mr George Toogood, aged 100, and thirteen day old Joseph Nutt, the oldest and youngest patients at West Walk Surgery, helped cut the ribbon on March 8th 2010 - the surgery's first working day in its new home.